 Here is the method:

 - Preheat the oven.
 Spray a muffin tin with nonstick cooking spray and set aside.
+Combine milk and vinegar then set aside.

 - In a medium bowl combine the dry ingredients and stir together.